-John Singer Sargent was 26 when he created the painting The Daughters of Edward Darley Boit in their sumptuous Paris apartment.
+John Singer Sargent may have tried to say something about a friend’s family when he created the painting The Daughters of Edward Darley Boit in their sumptuous Paris apartment.

-Sargent was starting to make a name for himself.
+Sargent had just started to make a name for himself.
 Just a few years earlier, the author Henry James wrote he offered “the slightly ‘uncanny’ spectacle of a talent which on the very threshold of its career has nothing more to learn.”

 Sargent and Boit were friends who painted together, though Boit remained an amateur all his life.
-Boit was from Boston, a Harvard graduate, athletic, handsome and rich.
-He had married Mary Cushing, the only daughter of wealthy China trader John Perkins Cushing.
+Boit came from Boston, a Harvard graduate, athletic, handsome and rich.
+His family fortune came from the China trade.
+He married Mary Cushing, the only daughter of wealthy China trader John Perkins Cushing.
 At the time of the painting, she had recently died, leaving her husband to care for their four daughters.

 Sargent traveled in the same cosmopolitan haute bourgeois circles as Boit.
 He was born on Jan.
 12, 1856, in Florence, Italy, to Massachusetts expatriates living off savings and a small inheritance.
 His parents have been described as ‘feckless hypochondriacs’ who drifted quietly around Europe.
 Their son was quite the opposite: an ambitious workaholic who flattered his way through society to win lucrative portrait commissions.